yen223/yens-blog-v2/articles/[DRAFT] postgres-names-are-surprisingly-flexible.md

 ---
+title: Postgres names are surprisingly flexible
-title: "Silly things you can do in Postgres"
+description: A list of interesting things you can do with Postgres table names
-slug: "silly-things-you-can-do-in-postgres"
+slug: "postgres-names-are-surprisingly-flexible"
-date: "2024-11-20"
 published: false
+date: "2024-12-02"
 tags:
-  - TIL
   - Postgres
-description: "Please do this in production and let me know how it goes."
+  - SQL
 ---

-## Put emojis in table names

 As long as the Postgres server uses UTF-8 as its encoding, you can create a table with emojis as the name.